The act of copying includes:

 If you have any queries, please contact the Copyright Librarian.

-Anyone may copy an "insubstantial" part of a published work for private study.
-Unfortunately, however, copyright law does not define what is meant by "insubstantial", although it is normally taken to be ebtween 5-10% (but no more than you need for the purpose you are copying for).
-You must make a judgement about what you would consider as fair if it was your work.
+Anyone may copy an "insubstantial" part of a published work for private study and certain other reasons.
+Unfortunately, however, copyright law does not define what is meant by "insubstantial".
+For convenience 5-10% is sometimes recommended as a reasonable proportion, but what is more important is to make a judgement about the amount you would consider as fair to be copied if it was your work.
 The concept of 'fair dealing' will help with this - see this video about photocopying for personal use, and the box below.

 The copy is not "fair" unless the answer to all four of the following questions is "yes":